tolicodes/articles/outlines/api-scraping.md

 ## The Basics
 ### Key/Secret Management
-Almost every private API will have some sort of Private key system (
+Almost every private API will have some sort of Private key system (essentially a password that’s easily revocable).
+The implemenatations vary greatly, but generally they require you to store one or more pieces of “secret” text somewhere.

+Never put secrets in your repository.
+Even if the repo is private, it is so easy for your secrets to get leaked accidentally.
+Th

 ### Libraries vs Roll Your Own
  Using existing libraries vs using fetch vs axios/request